 Thomas helps clients to maintain and enforce their intellectual property rights and to resolve disputes relating to those rights.

 Thomas is a barrister and solicitor specialising in all areas of intellectual property, from protection and maintenance through to enforcement.
 His focus is on dispute resolution, whether by way of negotiation, mediation, or official resolution channels.
-Thomas has represented clients at all levels of the New Zealand Courts, and the New Zealand and Australian Intellectual Property Offices, as well as before the WIPO Arbitration and Mediation Center, and the New Zealand Dispute Resolution Service.
+Named ‘one to watch’ by the Legal 500 Asia-Pacific and a ‘Rising Star’ by Asialaw Leading Lawyers, Thomas has represented clients at all levels of the New Zealand Courts, and the New Zealand and Australian Intellectual Property Offices, as well as before the WIPO Arbitration and Mediation Center, and the New Zealand Dispute Resolution Service.

 Thomas is locally known due to his enthusiasm and support for local artists and artisans – from those involved in food and beverage goods and services, to those in the art, film and music industries.
 He is passionate about helping creative people and businesses.

 - Counterfeiting and border control cases

 - Domain name disputes

 - Contractual issues

 - Social media and e-commerce complaints

 - Appearing as counsel before courts and tribunals